eriklong95/linking/rustlinks/linking-rust-into-c.md

 # rustlinks

-This repository serves as a minimal example of how to link object modules build from Rust source code into a C program.
+This directory contains a minimal example of how to link object modules build from Rust source code into a C program.

 The code has been written to work on Linux and it will need modifications to work